ben-girardet/pray-project/PROGRESS.md

 - [x] Upgrade to latest FAST
 - [x] Mark prayer as answered
 - [x] Nicer head buttons
-- [x] Only send "my" topics when fetching archived topics
+- [x] If topic is archived, only keep those where I'm owner
+- [ ] Create a nice flag for answered topics (so they can be clearly identified)
 - [ ] Nicer topic form

 ## Next